Skip to main content

 2. Select Citrix from the Connection Type drop-down list.

-3. Enter the following parameters appropriate to your organization's Citrix setup
+3. Enter the following parameters appropriate to your organization's Citrix setup: (see the table above for information about these fields.)

 • Application: